 We have a deregulated electricity market in Sweden

-The electricity market in Sweden was deregulated in 1996, and we are currently part of the European electricity market.
+The electricity market in Sweden was deregulated in 1996, and we are also part of the European electricity market.
 The electricity that we use here in Sweden is manufactured both domestically and abroad.
-All electricity is transported throughout the entire country in a common electricity network.
+All electricity is transported throughout the entire country in a electricity network.
 Sale of electricity is competitive, and customers have approximately 120 suppliers to choose from.
 The distribution of electricity, however, is conducted in a monopoly.
 Different companies are responsible for different parts of the electricity network around the country.
-In total, there are approximately 170 electricity grid operators.
+In total, there are approximately 170 Distribution Systems Operators (DSO:s).
+Sale of electricity is competitive.
+Customers have approximately 120 suppliers to choose.